traverselegal - May 17, 2012 - Filling out Your Trademark Application, How to Register a Trademark, Trademark Law

-Enrico Schaefer: There are a couple of variables, but in general, you should plan on spending something in the $1600 to $1700 range to not only get a trademark availability search and opinion from the attorney.
+Enrico Schaefer: There are a couple of variables, but in general, you should plan on spending something in the $1600 to $2,000 range (2-3x that with a big law firm on an hourly basis) to not only get a trademark availability search and opinion from the attorney.
 If the trademark comes back as clear … even if you’ve been using it for ten years, you should still get a trademark availability opinion and clearance letter from your attorney.

 But if it comes back clear, then you’re going to go through the trademark registration process.
-So, that approximate $1600, $1700 is going to buy you all of that and that even includes the $300 or so registration fee with the trademark office.
+So, that approximate$1600 to $2,000 is going to buy you all of that and that even includes the $300 or so registration fee with the trademark office.
 A very low investment for what will be a very valuable item in terms of your assets moving forward.

 You have been listening to Trademark Law Radio.
 Whether you are facing a trademark infringement, licensing, monitoring or trademark registration issue, we have a trademark attorney ready to answer your questions.